List

 There’s a lion, a bear, a leopard and a tiger.
 A teddy, a shell and even an apricot.
 International film festival prizes come in all shapes and sizes: animals, fruits and any manner of inanimate objects.
 But the one prize to rule them all is the Palme d’Or, the Golden Palm.
 The top award at the Cannes International Film Festival is the most prestigious in film.
 (Sorry Oscar, more people might know who you are, and you might guarantee a larger box office, but when it comes to prestige you’ll always be a runner up to Cannes.)

 It wasn’t the first winner.
-The festival had three previous editions, in 1939 and after the end of the Second World War, in 1946 and 1947.
-But the 1939 prize – which went to Cecil B. DeMille’s Union Pacific – was only announced retrospectively in 2002, while the other two editions generously shared prizes amongst a variety of films.
+The festival had three previous editions, in 1939 and after the end of World War II, in 1946 and 1947.
+But the 1939 prize – which went to Cecil B DeMille’s Union Pacific – was only announced retrospectively in 2002, while the other two editions generously shared prizes among a variety of films.
 However, Carol Reed’s stunning Vienna-set thriller, which finds Joseph Cotten’s writer searching for an old friend played with more than a little charisma by Orson Welles, didn’t even win a Palme d’Or.
 Until 1954, the top prize at the festival was known as the Grand Prix du Festival International du Film.
-(It would return to that title for a brief period between 1964-74.)
+(It would return to that title for a brief period between 1964 and 1974.)
 Nevertheless, The Third Man walked away with the highest prize.
 It has also been voted the greatest British film and is arguably the finest film noir made outside the US.

 1960 was a radical year for cinema.
-Jean-Luc Godard had unveiled his revolutionary feature debut À bout de souffle (Breathless) at the Berlin Film Festival, where he was awarded best director.
+Jean-Luc Godard had unveiled his revolutionary feature debut À bout de souffle (Breathless) at the Berlin Film Festival, where he was awarded Best Director.
 Then, in Cannes, there was an Italian cinematic duel between the wild, carnivalesque world of Federico Fellini and the more measured, oblique strategies of Michelangelo Antonioni.
 The latter’s L’Avventura divided critics and audiences alike, and on the closing night, he had to console himself with the Jury Prize.
 (Shared with Kon Ichikawa’s Odd Obsession.)
-Fellini became the toast of the 13th edition, with his satire of Rome’s beau monde and its coruscating portrait of economic inequality in a country that was experiencing its first boom since the end of the Second World War.
+Fellini became the toast of the 13th edition, with his satire of Rome’s beau monde and its coruscating portrait of economic inequality in a country that was experiencing its first boom since the end of World War II.
 It was also the first Fellini film to star Marcello Mastroianni, who would come to be seen as the director’s on-screen alter-ego.

 One of only three musicals to win the Palme d’Or (Bob Fosse’s All That Jazz shared the title with Akira Kurosawa’s Kagemusha in 1980, and Lars von Trier scored two decades later with Dancer in the Dark), Jacques Demy’s gorgeous, glorious drama nodded towards but was also wildly different to the classical Hollywood musical.
 No less vibrant or colourful than its US counterparts, the film unfolds within the banal environment of a small French coastal town.
 It tells of a love affair between a young woman who works in an umbrella boutique and a handsome car mechanic.
 The dialogue is sung rather than spoken, giving the film an otherworldly quality.
 It’s made all the more magical with the presence of Catherine Deneuve, in her breakthrough role.